Woodford, Northamptonshire

+Naming

 The village's name means 'wooded ford', referring to woodland near a shallow fording place on the River Nene.

+Geography

 It is in two distinct parts, the easterly, lower, part being alongside the River Nene and the westerly, upper, part is on the through road out of the Nene valley.
 Its parish church is dedicated to St Mary the Virgin and has the nickname "the Cathedral of the Nene".

+Church

 Inside the church can be found a number of curiosities.
 Within a niche cut into a pillar, there is a mummified human heart wrapped in coarse cloth.
 This was discovered during restoration work in 1867.
 A framed newspaper cutting depicts a photograph of an alleged ghost taken in the church in 1964.
 A further display shows reproductions of photographs and newspapers from a time capsule concealed in the roof by the Reverend Smythe during the 1867 repair works, and rediscovered during further repairs in 1995.
 An unusual carving (particularly for places of Christian worship) can be found at the top of one of the pillars to the rear of the nave, depicting a Green Man, with vines growing out of the mouth.
 Finally, the combination of rounded and pointed arches in the nave indicate different periods of reconstruction in the Norman and Gothic styles respectively.

+Woodford House

+Woodford House, an early 19th-century mansion, was the home of the Arbuthnot family and scene of the death of the diarist Harriet Arbuthnot in 1833.
+The property was purchased in 1880 by Charles Henry Plevins from Arthur Arbuthnot, son of General Charles Arbuthnot.
+The house was altered between 1899 and 1910 and had a new garden created in 1909.